General questions

 When should I choose a screw compressor instead of a piston?

 Choose a screw compressor when you need more than a few hours of compressed air per day, when your tools or machinery must not see pressure drops, or when noise and efficiency are important.
-Piston units are fine for light, intermittent use; screw units are better for continuous or high duty applications.
+Piston units are fine for light, intermittent use; screw units are built for continuous or high duty applications.

 How long does a rotary screw compressor last?